andreasrosdal/openrtf/README.md

 OpenRTF is branched out of OpenPDF - https://github.com/LibrePDF/OpenPDF

-## Use OpenPDF as Maven dependency
+## Use OpenRTF as Maven dependency
-Add this to your pom.xml file to use the latest version of OpenPDF:
+Add this to your pom.xml file to use the latest version of OpenRTF:

     <dependency>
         <groupId>com.github.librepdf</groupId>